lynndylanhurley/redux-auth-demo/README.md

 # What is this?

-This is a fully configured instance of a [redux-auth][redux-auth] application.
-It includes the following libraries:
+This is a fully configured [redux-auth][redux-auth] application.
+It includes the following:

 * [React.js][react]
 * [Babel 6][babel]